DutyCalculator Country guides

 Sales tax is not automatically charged on imported goods.
 However, Customs and Border Protection (CBP) declarations are made available to state tax representatives that may occasionally claim state taxes from the importer.

-Duty and taxes are not charged if the value of the imported goods is up to US$800.
+Duty and taxes are not charged if the FOB is up to USD 800.

 Other taxes and custom fees